 Look at the structure of your queries to see if there are opportunities to combine different types of information into a single call; for example, querying for the account ID, name, etc. This is useful, for example, if your database center is in a different geographical location, because this will reduce overhead.

 The amount of time for your database request and response may be very fast.
 However, by combining requests into fewer calls, you can reduce that time even more.

-From your app's main APM Overview page, compare the database time on the main chart to other processing time.
+From your app's main APM Summary page, compare the database time on the main chart to other processing time.
 Sudden spikes or larger amounts of database time compared to other processing times may indicate problems.

 The Trace details page is useful for examining a specific transaction's details.
 To see all of your application's slowest queries in one place, use the Slow queries feature.

 If you need more help, check out these support and learning resources: